ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/nft-processing/metadata-parsing.md

 > `amount_style` parameters:
 * _n_ - number of jettons (default value).
 If the user has 100 tokens with 0 decimals, then it displays that the user has 100 tokens.
 * _n-of-total_ - the number of jettons out of the total number of issued jettons.
-For example, if the totalSupply of Jettons is 1000 and the user has 100 jettons in their wallet, it must be displayed in the user's wallet as 100 of 1000 or in another textual or graphical way to demonstrate the ratio of user tokens to the total amount of tokens available.
+For example, if the totalSupply of jettons is 1000 and the user has 100 jettons in their wallet, it must be displayed in the user's wallet as 100 of 1000 or in another textual or graphical way to demonstrate the ratio of user tokens to the total amount of tokens available.
 * _%_ - the percentage of jettons from the total number of jettons issued.
 For example, if the total number of tokens is 1000 and the user has 100 tokens, the percentage should be displayed as 10% of the user's wallet balance (100 ÷ 1000 = 0.1 or 10%).

 > `render_type` parameters:
 * _currency_ - displayed as a currency (default value).
 * _game_ - display used for games that appears as an NFT but also displays the number of tokens and takes into account the `amount_style` value.

-## Parsing Metadata
+## Parsing metadata
 To parse metadata, NFT data must first be obtained from the blockchain.
 To better understand this process, consider reading the [Retrieving NFT Data](/v3/guidelines/dapps/asset-processing/nft-processing/nfts#retrieving-nft-data) section of our TON asset processing documentation section.

 After on-chain NFT data is retrieved, it must be parsed.
 To carry out this process, the NFT content type must be determined by reading the first byte that makes up the inner workings of the NFT.